nicksteinbauer/redbarncms/src/pages/corporate-team/index.md

 ---
 path: /corporate-team
 templateKey: corporate-team
-title: Corporate Team
+title: Executive Team
 ---

-This is the corporate team.

-Please work.
-Edit.
+This is our executive team, comprising of our division leaders.